Willie Tolbert: Controversy

-Some critics, both at the time the alleged crime occurred and more recently, have questioned the accuracy of the testimony used to convict Tolbert.
+Some critics, both at the time the crime occurred and more recently, have questioned the accuracy of the testimony used to convict Tolbert.
 Media historian Sid Bedingfield, for example, has argued that, "The young woman's account of what happened that night was odd, to say the least."
 Shortly after Tolbert was convicted, Dr. Benjamin E. Mays, who was born and raised in Greenwood County, published an editorial in The Pittsburgh Courier in which he argued that, "for the life of me, I cannot believe the charge."

 It doesn't make sense.
 Here is a white boy, sitting idly by while a Negro, age 24, runs after a white girl, attempts to rape her, brings her back to the car, takes the wheel, drives them around for two hours, attempts to rape the girl a second time, stops for gas at two filling stations, and no outcry is made.